Venezuela announces new currency system, large devaluation seen

 However, the changes by Nicolas Maduro's government do not eliminate the unwieldy three-tiered exchange structure seen by investors as the country's principal stumbling block to economic growth.

-The change will likely lead to billions of dollars in write-downs by foreign corporations with exposure to Venezuela including General Motors Co, household goods maker Procter & Gamble Co and drugmaker Merck & Co Inc.
+The change will likely lead to billions of dollars in write-downs by foreign corporations with exposure to Venezuela including General Motors Co (GM.N), household goods maker Procter & Gamble Co (PG.N) and drugmaker Merck & Co Inc (MRK.N).

 The new platform, called Marginal Currency System or Simadi, is the third system in a three-tier exchange control mechanism and will allow for legal trading of foreign currency based on supply and demand, said Finance Minister Rodolfo Marco.